Willst du mit mir gehn

+Willst du mit mir gehn (Do You Want to Go with Me) is a studio album by German singer Nena.
+It was released by Warner Music on 21 March 2005 in German-speaking Europe.
+The singer reunited with former band mate Uwe Fahrenkrog-Petersen to work on the album.
+A two-CD set, the Rot disc of the album was recorded in a Berlin studio, while the Orange disc was produced during a jam sessions on Majorca.

+The album earned mixed to positive reviews.
+It debuted at number one on the albums chart in Austria and Switzerland and reached number two of the German Albums Chart, largely reprising the success of previous album Nena feat.
+Nena (2002).
+It was eventually certfified 3× Gold by the Bundesverband Musikindustrie (BVMI) and also reached Gold status in Austria and Switzerland.
+Willst du mit mir gehn spawned three singles, including Nena's second number one hit "Liebe ist" and its title track.

 Background

 Artistically Willst du mit mir gehn is arguably the most significant studio album in Nena's career since it ended the dominance of her discography by the 1980s songs which had both made her famous in the first place and then rekindled her career at the start of the new millennium.
 Although since 2002 Nena had had modest chart success as a featuring artist with Tok Tok, Sam Ragga Band and WestBam, she had not been a contemporary force with new material in her own name.
 In 2005 Willst du mit mir gehn, and in particular its first two tracks to be released as singles, changed that for the remainder of the decade and beyond.

 In 2003, Nena went on vacation to Majorca with her band.
 There they got together for jam sessions in the evenings, in which Nena sang lyrics she made up in those particular moments.
 With the only changes made to them being shortenings, select songs are collected on the second CD.
 The first CD contains the eventual studio album, where three of the recordings from the Majorca sessions were reworked into complete songs.

 "Immer weiter" and "Der Anfang" were already performed in Cologne in December 2003.
 This concert was recorded and released on the live album Nena Live Nena in 2004, before the release of Willst du mit mir gehn.
 Concerts from Nena's 2005 Willst du mit mir gehn tour were recorded with a view to being released on DVD but a subsequent dispute between Nena and her management company means that they remain unpublished.